 Rev. Underwood and his wife Bobby have two children, Adam and Joshua.
 Don enjoys quarter horses, golf, hunting and is an instrument rated private pilot.
 Each week, Rev. Underwood sends an inspirational message via email.
 Click here to sign up and begin receiving these emails.

-Reverend Denise Peckham, Associate Pastor, comes to CUMC from Button Memorial UMC in Little Elm, Texas, where she has served as Senior Pastor since June 2007.
+Reverend Denise Peckham, Executive Minister, came to CUMC from Button Memorial UMC in Little Elm, Texas, where she served as Senior Pastor.
 Prior to her time at Button Memorial, she spent seven years at Holy Covenant UMC in Carrollton, Texas, first as Children’s Minister, and then as Associate Pastor for Adult Education and Spiritual Formation.
 Denise holds a Bachelor of Arts Degree from Manhattanville College in Purchase, New York, and a Masters of Divinity from SMU Perkins School of Theology.
 Denise and husband John have two children, Nicholas and Thomas.
 She enjoys reading, travelling, and gardening.

 Reverend Bart Smith is an Associate Pastor of CUMC.
 He is in the "Retired Status" after serving as a United Methodist Pastor for 50 years but works part-time on the staff at CUMC.
 His primary duties are to assist in worship and conduct weddings and funerals.
 He is responsible for giving nurture to the homebound and cancer patients in the congregation.
 He is also the staff liaison for the Nursing Home Committee and the Boy Scout Troop #261.
 He helps lead the Grief Recovery Seminars CUMC offers in the spring and fall to those who have lost loved ones.